singularityhacker/Agile-Notes/Kanban/Guide-Study.md

 The primary effect of limiting WIP is that it creates a pull system.
 It is called a pull system because the team starts work (i.e. pulls) on an item only when it is clear that it has the capacity to do so.
 When the WIP drops below the defined limit, that is the signal to start new work.
 Note this is different from a push system, which demands that work starts on an item whenever it is requested.

 Limiting WIP helps flow and improves the Scrum Team's self-management, focus, commitment, and collaboration.

+> Scrum teams already use a pull sytem in the form of the sprint goal.
+The teams takes in enough for the sprint goal and doesnt get work added by others.
+They dont pull in the next sprint work until the first one is completed.
+>
+> Kanban is doing the same but at the level of the workflow stage.
+>
+> Demo: \[Show Jira WIP limits\]

 **Active Management of Work Items in Progress**